orsan123/Airbnb-Listings-Data-Analysis/README.md

 - Have inactive listings
 - Use restrictive minimum-night rules

-3. Low Reviews Do Not Mean Poor Quality
+### 3. Low Reviews Do Not Mean Poor Quality

 - Ratings are heavily skewed toward high scores
 - Many low-review listings are still highly rated
 - **Underperformance is driven by accessibility, not guest dissatisfaction**

+### 4. Manhattan Underperformance

+- Manhattan has a **higher concentration of unrated listings overall** compared to Brooklyn.
+- Brooklyn which only has **47 unrated weekend-stay listings** outperforms Manhattan which has **almost 300 unrated** weekend-stay listings.

 ## Main Analysis Question

 **Although Manhattan and Brooklyn have similar supply levels:**